magentabusiness/IoT-Quickstart/Application Enablement/07_Get_your_data_out_from_IoT-Gateway.md

 https://beeceptor.com/ is a simple web service for HTTP(S) endpoint testing.

 If you want to use HTTPS, you have to upload the Certificate of your Web server.
-(ALLIoT -> Application -> Information -> Message Push -> certificate Manager)
+(IoT-Gateway -> Application -> Information -> Message Push -> certificate Manager)

 ### Delete Subscription
-   1. Login to ALLIoT
+   1. Login to IoT-Gateway
    2. Goto "System Manage"
    3. Open your Application
    4. Select Tab "North Push Configuration"